 Weather ships aka Ocean Station Vessels were ships that were stationed strategically around the world's oceans as platforms for surface and upper atmosphere weather observations.
-They used to be vital means of data collection for weather forecasting before the advent of weather satellites.
+They used to be a vital means of data collection for weather forecasting before the advent of weather satellites.

 Weather ships were deployed around the Atlantic and North Pacific Oceans and reported their observations by radio.
 Such vessels also doubled as search and rescue ships supported transatlantic flights and helped with oceanographic research.

 The concept was first proposed in 1921 by Meteo-France to support their shipping and transatlantic flight operations.
 These ships proved very useful during the Second World War but also suffered heavily from U-Boat attacks as they were completely defenseless.

 So much so that the International Civil Aviation Organization (ICAO) established a global network of weather ships in 1948.
 This organization remained in place until 1985 with weather ships gradually replaced by buoys.

 The last weather ship was Polarfront, known as weather station M ("Mike"), which was removed from operation on January 1, 2010.
 Weather observations from ships continue from a fleet of voluntary merchant vessels in routine commercial operation.

 Weather buoys have largely replaced weather ships as platforms for collections weather and ocean data around the world.
 Moored versions have been in use since the 1950s with drifting buoys commons since the later 1970s.